sidoschn/LSM-microscope/README.md

 ## Environment

-In order to use the software you will need to activate the environment created to control the dependencies version used.
+In order to use the software it is recommended to crate a virtual environment (you need to install python beforehand :snake:).
+You can create the virtual environment running the next command `python -m venv lsm_env`.

 To activate the environment, open a console in the path were you clone the repository and run the command `.\lsm_env\Scripts\activate`

 If the environment is properly activated you will see the name of the environment before the path in the command line (example bellow)